praveen2710/Java-Development/ProofOfConcepts/Gradle/searchMart/readme.md

 ### My Experience

-I enjoyed working on it.
-Making something that is testable,modular,stable and reusable with using a lot of existing tools was pretty fun.
-In future I would like to add `splunk` and `jenkins` to accomodate for CI and central logging.I also got to learn a lot of new things and was able to use latest and greatest there was to offer.
-My grip of gradle got better and also learned about an awsome way to handle exception in spring MVC .There is a lot to learn still but this is a good start.
+I throughly enjoyed working on this.
+It reminded me of college days but also made me realize how much I have changed.
+Having something that somehow works for now  before due date is no more enough.
+I was looking to build something that was maintainable, testable and modular and this ignited my curiosity to find and use many tools to help me achieve that.I have also moved away from "code first think later" to "think functionally first then we can code" approach which to be honest I was specitical in beginning .
+But it works I can seprate functionality and my code is modular enough to be flexible.

+Doing this in span of a week with balancing my work was quite exhilirating.
+I am in future thinking of improving it more by adding `splunk`,`jenkins` and any other things I find and hopefully make this a example template for a good web application.

 ### Extra's & Troubleshoot
   1. You can run `gradle jacocoTestReport` and go to `build/jacocoHtml/index.html` to view the code coverage report.
-  2. You can view the unit test results by going to  `build/reports/tests/index.html`
+  2. You can view run `gradle build` and view the unit test results by going to  `build/reports/tests/index.html`
   3. If there are dependency issue's run `gradle eclipse` and refresh project to resolve the issue

 ### Good To Have